sentinel-hub/sentinelhub-js/README.md

   };
 ```

-Gain and gamma effects are supported only when the blob is retrieved, because the effects are applied in the library.
+Gain and gamma effects are applied by the library (client-side) and are thus only available when the blob is retrieved (`getMap`) and not through the URL (`getMapUrl`).

 ```javascript
   const getMapParamsWithGainAndGamma = {